Triangular bipyramid: Related polyhedra

-The Goldner–Harary graph represents a triangular bipyramid, augmented by tetrahedra.
+The Kleetope of a triangular bipyramid is obtained by augmenting a triangular bipyramid with tetrahedra on each face.

 Some types of triangular bipyramids may be derived in different ways.
-The Kleetope of a polyhedron is a construction involving the attachment of pyramids.
-A triangular bipyramid's Kleetope can be constructed from a triangular bipyramid by attaching tetrahedra to each of its faces, replacing them with three other triangles; the skeleton of the resulting polyhedron represents the Goldner–Harary graph.
+The Kleetope of a triangular bipyramid, its Kleetope can be constructed from a triangular bipyramid by attaching tetrahedra to each of its faces, replacing them with three other triangles; the skeleton of the resulting polyhedron represents the Goldner–Harary graph.
 Another type of triangular bipyramid results from cutting off its vertices, a process known as truncation.

 Bipyramids are the dual polyhedron of prisms.
 This means the bipyramids' vertices correspond to the faces of a prism, and the edges between pairs of vertices of one correspond to the edges between pairs of faces of the other; doubling it results in the original polyhedron.
 A triangular bipyramid is the dual polyhedron of a triangular prism, and vice versa.
 A triangular prism has five faces, nine edges, and six vertices, with the same symmetry as a triangular bipyramid.